ST-ALVA/customer-churn-prediction-ml/README.md

-👉 For a quick, no-setup review of the full analysis, see `churn_prediction.html`.
+👉 For a quick, no-setup review of the full analysis, download `churn_prediction.html`.

 # Customer Churn Prediction — Applied Machine Learning for Retention Strategy